 Léman Hope: 2025, a year that opened new avenues

-Léman Hope supports young people in remission from cancer by offering them therapeutic cruises on Lake Geneva.
-On board our sailboats, they find a space to rebuild themselves, far from the medical setting, surrounded by trained adults and a crew who have lived through the same experience.
-2025 was a pivotal year: more young people, more boats, more collective momentum.
-A year in which the lake became the scene of profound transformations and, a few weeks later, with Swim4Lémanhope, of a solidarity movement on an unprecedented scale.
+Léman Hope supports young people in remission from cancer by offering them Sailing Trips on Lake Geneva.
+Aboard our sailboats, they find a space to heal and rebuild their lives, far from the medical setting, surrounded by trained adults and a crew who have gone through the same experiences as they have.
+2025 was a pivotal year: more young people, more boats, and more collective momentum.
+A year in which the lake became the setting for profound transformations, and then, a few weeks later, with Swim4Lémanhope, for a solidarity movement of unprecedented scale.

-When the sailboats glided into the port of Ouchy for the last time at the end of July, the lake seemed to hold its breath too.
-The Léman Hope 2025 cruises were coming to an end, and the young people disembarked with that special light in their eyes: the kind you see when you have regained confidence almost without realizing it.
-This year, three cruises were organized throughout July, bringing together 71 young people, including 11 siblings, spread across 18 sailboats, six of which were Swiss German.
-They were accompanied by 35 skippers and instructors, 50% of whom were new, as well as a team of 40 volunteers working on shore (logistics, support, medical).
-It was a true collective effort, discreet but essential, to ensure that each young person could experience this period of rebuilding.
+As the sailboats glided toward the port of Ouchy for the last time in late July, the lake itself seemed to hold its breath.
+The Sailing Trips Hope 2025 Sailing Trips were coming to an end, and the young people disembarked with that special sparkle in their eyes—the kind you see when you’ve regained your confidence almost without realizing it.
+This year, three Sailing Trips organized throughout the month of July, bringing together 71 young people—including 11 siblings—spread across 18 sailboats, six of which were from German-speaking Switzerland.
+Alongside them were 35 skippers and instructors—50% of whom were new—as well as a team of 40 volunteers on shore (logistics, support, medical).
+A true collective effort—discreet yet essential—ensuring that every young person could experience this time of renewal.

 Because on board, something happens that goes beyond sailing.
 Many young people arrive with fragile strength, lingering doubts, and a feeling of disconnect inherited from their illness.
 Then, all it takes is a few hours, a rising wind, an encouraging skipper, and a crew that understands each other in silence for their shoulders to relax.